The Best CPU Benchmarking Software For 2023

 A simpler alternative to HWInfo.
 HWMonitor is more uncomplicated and provides sufficient info on your processor’s thermals, power usage, clock speeds, and more.

-However, HWinfo provides a slightly deeper analysis.
+However, HWinfo offers a marginally deeper analysis.

 CPU-Z